 Please refer to the Audit and Risk Committee Charter.

 The Chair of the People and Culture Committee is Zorana Bull.
 Zorana is an independent non-executive Director, who is not the Chair of the Board.
-The other member of the Committee is Robert Dunn, also an independent, non-executive Director.
+The other members of the Committee are David Marchant, Kirsten Molloy and Andrew Scipione, who are also an independent, non-executive Directors.

 Following the expiry of previous Directors’ terms on 31 December 2019, no new Director appointments have been made to date.
 The Committee does not currently have the required level of membership to operate and the duties of the Committee are being undertaken by the full Board at this time.